7even-deV/The-Quest/commits.md

 37. Design new class for the player item creator (items.py)
 38. Correct background follow with the Player and improve items
 39. Investigation of scalable screen resolutions
+40. Adjust screen size and save to Player database